 If you love a traditional stew, do check out our collection of best stew recipes for more hearty comforting stews.

-Braised Pork Belly Recipe with Ginger, Black Pepper, Palm Sugar, and Peanuts
+Braised Pork Belly Recipe with Ginger, Black Pepper, Palm Sugar, Star Anise, and Peanuts

 This Cambodian braised pork belly recipe with ginger, black pepper, palm sugar, and peanuts makes a different dish to the Cambodian slow cooked pork leg stew recipe for khor cheung chrouk (stewed leg of pork) and some of the other ‘same same but different’ and equally delicious recipes for Asian braised pork belly dishes we’ve published here.